 1) Humanities

-The average medical school acceptance rate for Humanities majors is 46.16%.
+The average school acceptance rate for Humanities majors is 44%.
 Many of those that applied had earned at least a Bachelor’s, but not always.
-Some medical schools will accept students who only have an Associate degree, especially if they had a high GPA.
-Some of the courses you’ll complete in these majors include:
+Some med schools will accept students who only have an associate degree, especially if they have a high GPA most want an undergraduate degree.
+Some of the courses you’ll complete in these undergraduate majors include:

 - Communications